 The proposed Plan includes the necessary components described by the Code of Iowa.
-The draft URP identifies its purpose to remove blight within the area and support economic development.
+The URP identifies its purpose to remove blight within the area and support economic development.
 It describes the projects and its objectives.
-The draft URP identifies those components of the Land Use Policy Plan that support the proposed URA.
+The URP identifies those components of the Land Use Policy Plan that support the proposed URA.
+No changes to the Plan have been made since the draft was reviewed on July 27.

 The Urban Renewal Plan must reflect if, and how, TIF funds will be used.
 The identified amount of TIF funds is a cap on the amount of TIF that can be collected in support of Urban Renewal Projects.
 Additional projects, or any increase in TIF that exceeds what is authorized in the Plan, would require an amendment to the Plan.
 The Plan identifies up to \$30 million dollars for use in facilitating private development.
-The Reinvestment District Application identified \$25 Million Dollars for the Lincoln Way Mixed Use Development and \$3.5 million for the future Kellogg Hotel.
+The Reinvestment District Application identified \$25 million for the Lincoln Way Mixed Use Development and \$3.5 million for the future Kellogg Hotel.
 Based upon escalated costs, staff has increased the potential amount of TIF that could be applied to private development projects.
-The Plan also includes

-\$2 million dollars for property acquisition to either remediate blight or for economic development purposes.
+The Plan also includes \$2 million dollars for property acquisition to either remediate blight or for economic development purposes.
 The total amount of potential TIF is \$32 million.